 - Project design or concept drawings, including preliminary design calculations, of proposed BMPs. - Precise maps to show tributary drainage area and proposed location(s) for BMP installation including geospatial information (through ArcGIS and/or Google Earth) - Digital project site photos - Preliminary agreements with joint and/or third-party entities if part of the funding application (if applicable) - A city council resolution specific to each proposed project and funding commitment must be approved by the local jurisdiction's governing body prior to the Board approval of grant funds.
 A sample resolution is included as Exhibit 11-2.
 Local agencies, at a minimum, must include items a-I. The mechanism selected shall serve as a formal request for CTFP funds and states that matching funds will be provided by the agency.
 A final resolution authorizing a request for funding consideration with a commitment of local match funding must be provided with the project application.
 If a draft copy of the resolution is provided, the local agency must also provide the date the resolution will be finalized by the local agency's governing body.
-A final copy of the City Council approved resolution must be provided at least four (4) weeks PRIOR to the consideration of programming recommendations by OCTA's Board.
+For a project to be considered for funding the City Council approved resolution must be provided at least four (4) weeks PRIOR to the programming recommendations being presented to OCTA's Board.

 One unbound original hardcopy and one electronic copy of the complete application form and supporting documentation materials must be submitted to OCTA by the application deadline.
-Electronic application materials can be submitted via email as an attachment, via a link to an online storage device site, such as DropBox and/or OneDrive Submittal via USB drive is allowed.
+Electronic application materials can be submitted via email as an attachment, or via a link to an online storage device site, such as DropBox or OneDrive.
+Submittal via USB drive is also allowed.
 CD/DVD files will not be accepted.
 There is no maximum length for proposals.
-All pages must be numbered and printed on 8 1/2 x 11 sheets of white paper.
+All pages must be numbered and printed on 8 $1/2 \times 11$ sheets of white paper.
 Use separate sheets of paper if necessary.
-Maps and drawings can be included on 11 x 17 sheets, folded into the proposal.
+Maps and drawings can be included on 11×17 sheets, folded into the proposal.
 The original proposal should be left unbound for reproduction purposes.